jbw0410/EC601-Mini-Project1/README.md

 2.You can change the account to which you want in get_all_tweets("@xxx").

 3.To run googlevison, you need to run export GOOGLE_APPLICATION_CREDENTIALS.

+4.To get the output video directly, just run the combine.py.